Yield Stress Materials in Soft Condensed Matter

-In the absence of a flow, the system undergoes a glass transition at some critical temperature $T_c$, below which ergodicity breaking occurs.
-With an imposed shear flow, three temperature regimes are observed.
-First, when $T > 2T_c$ the system exhibits a Newtonian flow, as expected for a simple fluid state.
-A second, somewhat unexpected, regime occurs when $T_c < T < 2 T_c$ where the system displays a pure power-law rheology of the form $\sigma \approx \dot{\gamma}^{n}$, with a ``shear-thinning" exponent $0 < n = T/T_c - 1 < 1$.
-This regime is peculiar as it corresponds to a ``solid" system with an infinite viscosity at rest when $\dot{\gamma} \to 0$, but without a finite yield stress.
-If the shear-thinning exponent $n$ is small, it might be very difficult to distinguish this behavior from a Herschel-Bulkley functional form.
-Another peculiarity of this regime is that the viscosity is infinite despite the fact that the temperature is strictly above the glass transition temperature and the system actually reaches thermal equilibrium (see \cite{Lequeux:2001} for a detailed discussion of this issue).
+\item A second, somewhat unexpected regime occurs when $T_c < T < 2 T_c$, where the system displays a pure power-law rheology of the form $\sigma \approx \dot{\gamma}^{n}$, with a ``shear-thinning" exponent $0 < n = T/T_c - 1 < 1$.
+This regime is peculiar as it corresponds to a ``solid" system with an infinite viscosity at rest when $\dot{\gamma} \to 0$, but with no yield stress.
+When the shear-thinning exponent $n$ becomes small, it might be difficult to distinguish this behavior from a Herschel-Bulkley functional form.
+A peculiarity of this regime is the infinite shear viscosity for temperatures that are strictly above the glass transition temperature where the system actually reaches thermal equilibrium.
+See \cite{Lequeux:2001} for a detailed discussion of this curious issue.